aseprite/api/api/sprite.md

 sprite:close()
 ```

 Closes the sprite.
-This doesn't ask the user to save changes.
+This does not ask the user to save changes.
 If you
-want to do the classic *File > Close* where the user is asking to save
+want to do the classic *File > Close* where the user is asked to save
 changes, you can use `app.command.CloseFile()`.

 ## Sprite:loadPalette()